School of Medicine

 Clinical Assistant Professor, Medicine - Primary Care and Population Health

 BioShireen Heidari, MD is a palliative care and family medicine physician.
 She works as part of the inpatient palliative care consult team providing complex symptom management and support for patients and families facing any stage of a serious illness.
-Dr. Heidari is the incoming program director for the palliative fellowship program.
-She served as the rotation director for students, residents and fellows on the Stanford inpatient palliative consult service from 2018 to 2022.
+Dr. Heidari is the program director for the Stanford University Hospice and Palliative Fellowship.
+From 2018-2022 she served as the rotation director for students, residents and fellows on the Stanford inpatient palliative consult service.
 Dr. Heidari was also the clinical lead for the Stanford site of the PERIOP-PC Study, which involved collaboration with the surgical department to evaluate the impact of surgeon-palliative care team co-management for patients and family members preparing for major upper gastrointestinal cancer surgery.

 Before moving to northern California, Dr. Heidari attended medical school at Boston University, completed her residency at UC San Diego where she served as chief resident, followed by palliative fellowship at UCLA.
 Her interests include early palliative care integration, narrative medicine, and expanding primary palliative care skills for all clinicians.
 Outside of her clinical and mentorship work, she is likely writing creatively or outside chasing her border collie.